epicloops/epiclib/README.md

 This package is responsible for splitting audio files found by [epic.bot/](epic.bot/) into sections, bars and beats.
 It first listens for messages from sqs indicating a file is ready to be split.
-Then it gets the file from s3, queries the databse to get the echonest data related to that file and uses this data to split the file with [libmp3splt](http://mp3splt.sourceforge.net/mp3splt_page/home.php).
+Then it gets the file from s3, queries the database to get the echonest data related to that file and uses this data to split the file with [libmp3splt](http://mp3splt.sourceforge.net/mp3splt_page/home.php).